krahets/hello-algo/en/docs/chapter_heap/heap.md

 ## Common operations on heaps

-It should be noted that many programming languages provide a "priority queue," which is an abstract data structure defined as a queue with priority sorting.
+It should be noted that many programming languages provide a <u>priority queue</u>, which is an abstract data structure defined as a queue with priority sorting.

 In fact, **heaps are often used to implement priority queues, with max heaps equivalent to priority queues where elements are dequeued in descending order**.
 From a usage perspective, we can consider "priority queue" and "heap" as equivalent data structures.
 Therefore, this book does not make a special distinction between the two, uniformly referring to them as "heap."